scriptcs-contrib/svm/README.md

 	export PATH="$HOME/.svm/bin:$HOME/.svm/shims/:$PATH"

-You could instead add the following to your `.bashrc`:
+You could also append the following to your `.bashrc`:

 	# scriptcs version manager
 	export PATH="$HOME/.svm/bin:$HOME/.svm/shims/:$PATH"

-Set correct file attributes as follows:
+Set the correct file attributes as follows:

 	chmod 755 ~/.svm/bin/svm
 	chmod 755 ~/.svm/shims/scriptcs

-### Install scriptcs versions manually for now. ###

-Download `0.10.2` version of nupkg:

-	curl http://chocolatey.org/api/v2/package/ScriptCs/0.10.2 -L -o ScriptCs.0.10.2.nupkg

-Change `.nupkg` extensions to`.zip`, unzip files and place contents of `tools\scriptcs` folder into the `.svm\versions\` folder.
-It should look something like the following now:

-	versions\
-		0.10.2

 ### Start using ###

-Type the following in a terminal:
+Type the following in a terminal to get started:

 	svm help

-The *nix version currently implements the following commands:

-	svm use <version>
-	svm list [-a|-active]
-	svm remove <version>